ropensci/GSODR/README.md

 ======

-The function, `get_GSOD()` generates a Comma Separated Value (CSV) file or ESRI format shapefile in the respective year directory containing the following variables:
+The function, `get_GSOD()` generates a Comma Separated Value (CSV) file or GeoPackagein the respective year directory containing the following
+variables:

 **STNID** - Station number (WMO/DATSAV3 number) for the location;
 **WBAN** - number where applicable--this is the historical "Weather